Building your first Bot Powered Adaptive Card Extension with .NET

 • Microsoft.Bot.Schema.SharePoint.CardImage: defines an image that is rendered in the right side of the Card View.

-In the code excerpt, the images used to render the Card Views are downloaded from the web site hosted in the Bot project, and available under the wwwroot folder of the project.
+In the code excerpt, the images used to render the Card Views are downloaded from the website hosted in the Bot project, and available under the wwwroot folder of the project.
 In that folder, you should upload the Media subfolder that you can find in the samples folder of the reference GitHub repository.

 Handling user's tasks and actions

-When the user selects on the submit action in a Card View, the OnSharePointTaskHandleActionAsync method is triggered and you can handle the submission event.
+When the user selects the submit action in a Card View, the OnSharePointTaskHandleActionAsync method is triggered and you can handle the submission event.
 In the following code excerpt, you can see how the ACE collects the feedback submission.

 protected override Task<BaseHandleActionResponse> OnSharePointTaskHandleActionAsync(ITurnContext<IInvokeActivity> turnContext, AceRequest aceRequest, CancellationToken cancellationToken)